dbt-labs/snowplow/README.md

 ### Models ###

 The primary ouputs of this package are **page views** and **sessions**.
-There are several intermediate models tasked with created these two.
+There are several intermediate models used to create these two models.

 | model | description |
 |-------|-------------|